enviodev/hyperindex/codegenerator/templates/static/blank_template/javascript/README.md

 ```

 - The handler functions also follow a naming convention for all events in the form of: `register<EventName>Handler`.
-- Once the user has defined their `loadEntities` function, they are then able to retrieve the loaded entity information via the labels defined in the `config.yaml` file.
+- Once the user has defined their `loadEntities` function, they are then able to retrieve the loaded entity information in the handler via .get().
 - In the above example, if a `AwesomeEntity` entity is found matching the load criteria in the `loadEntities` function, it will be available via `awesomeEntityChanges`.
 - This is made available to the user through the handler context defined simply as `context`.
 - This `context` is the gateway by which the user can interact with the indexer and the underlying database.